 in terms of the dimensionless parameter $0\le \xi<1$ (Appendix A), where $\xi$ is not necessarily small, in a local Keplerian approximation $q=3/2$ in the angular velocity distribution

 \end{enumerate}

-We shall cover gravitational radiation from mass-inhomogeneities in accretion flows down to the ISCO.
-By self-gravity, these may appear as instabilities driven by cooling, wave-like or as fragments, when cooling times are on the order of the orbital period \citep{gam01,ric05}.
-In accretion flows onto rotating black holes, a crucial condition is that such instabilities set in at a radius outside the ISCO.
+Gravitational radiation from mass-inhomogeneities in accretion flows down to the ISCO may appear as instabilities driven by cooling, wave-like or as fragments, when cooling times are on the order of the orbital period \citep{gam01,ric05}.
+In accretion flows onto black holes, a crucial condition is that such instabilities set in at a radius outside the ISCO.
 In this event, accretion may be driven by angular momentum loss in gravitational radiation rather than viscous torques across some critical radius greater than $r_{ISCO}$.
-Although the detailed origin and structure of mass-inhomogeneities formed is uncertain, we shall, for illustrative purposes, discuss these in the quadrupole approximation.
-In this approximation, migration of mass-inhomogeneities is described by (\ref{EQN_hchar0}-\ref{EQN_hchar2}) of Appendix A.
+Although details on the origin and structure of mass-inhomogeneities are uncertain, we shall, for illustrative purposes, discuss these in the quadrupole approximation.
+In this approximation, migration of mass-inhomogeneities is described by (\ref{EQN_hchar0}-\ref{EQN_hchar2}) in Appendix A.

 Spiral in of inhomogeneities by gravitational radiation dominated angular momentum loss may commence at radii large compared to $r_{ISCO}$.
 In this event, the luminosity in gravitational waves at a given mass accretion rate